 “It is excellent to see they are supporting this new revolution,” the 80-year-old Kangaroo Point resident said.

-He purchased his Shoprider mobility scooter, personalised with an Australian fl ag, from Easycare Group last year and state manager Christian Sanby said the motorised wheelchairs provided freedom for the user.
+He purchased his Shoprider mobility scooter, personalised with an Australian flag, from Easycare Group last year and state manager, Christian Sanby, said the motorised wheelchairs provide freedom for the user.

 Mobility scooters and powered wheelchairs all fall under the category of motorised wheelchairs with the Queensland Department of Transport and Main Roads.
-Users do not need a driver’s licence but they must have a doctor’s certificate verifying that owing to severe mobility impairment, there is a need for assisted travel.
-All mobility scooters and powered wheelchairs must be registered if using public footpaths and roads.
+Users do not need a driver’s licence, however, they must have a doctor’s certificate verifying their severe mobility impairment and the need for assisted travel.
+In addition, all mobility scooters and powered wheelchairs have to be registered if using public footpaths and roads.

 There are no fees for registration or compulsory third party insurance (CTP).
-CTP is free to registered motorised wheelchair users and is provided by the Nominal Defendant, a statutory body tasked with compensating people who are injured as a result of negligent driving of unidentified and or uninsured (no CTP) motor vehicles.
+CTP is free to registered motorised wheelchair users and is provided by the Nominal Defendant, a statutory body tasked with compensating people who are injured as a result of negligent driving of unidentified and or uninsured motor vehicles.
 All mobility scooters and powered wheelchairs are restricted by law to a maximum speed of 10km/h and a maximum tare weight of 110kgs.
 The driver must be capable of operating the machine safely and must observe all Queensland road rules as well as those relating to pedestrians.
-For mobility scooter requirements, contact Easycare Group Australia.
+For further mobility scooter requirements, contact Easycare Group Australia.